Keshavkumarr0/golf_web/README.md

 ## 🎯 About The Project

-Sidcup Family Golf website is a sleek, modern web application showcasing a multipurpose golf facility located in Sidcup, South East London.
-The website features smooth animations, responsive design, and an engaging user interface that reflects the facility's commitment to technology and making golf accessible to everyone.
+Golf Web is a professional, fully responsive website designed for a modern golf facility.
+This project demonstrates my expertise in front-end web development, featuring smooth animations, elegant design, and seamless user experience.
+Built with pure HTML, CSS, and JavaScript, it showcases my ability to create visually stunning and highly interactive web applications.

 ## ✨ Features